 In this phase, the final design for the new indoor play space will be posted on this page and project mailing list.
 The project will move into the detailed design phase, where the design team will work through the technical details and plans for the construction contractor.

 The City of Toronto’s Public Art and Monuments Program has designated a public art project for the Ethennonnhawahstihnen’ Community Recreation Centre Indoor Play Space.
-The City, in collaboration with Anishinaabe curator Tessa Shank, led the artist selection process with a specially convened selection panel of Indigenous arts professionals and community members to evaluate applications from invited Indigenous artists.
-The public art competition, which began in Spring 2023, included an open house for viewing, discussing and commenting on the proposals.
+In collaboration with Anishinaabe curator Tessa Shank, the City led the artist selection process with a panel of Indigenous arts professionals and community members to evaluate applications from invited Indigenous artists.
 The winning design was selected in Fall 2023.
 This artwork celebrates the spirit of play and the joy of community, incorporating Indigenous worldviews to enhance the space with beauty and unity.
+The artwork will be printed onto vinyl decals and will be installed high on the eastern and western-facing walls of the play space.

 Completed in 2023, Ethennonnhawahstihnen’ (pronounced Etta-nonna wasti-nuh) is a multi-use Community Recreation Centre with an Aquatic Centre, Child Care Centre and a Toronto Public Library branch.